7 Catholic teachings that make Evangelicals cringe

 Does every righteous person's prayers have the same value?

-prayers of a righteous person has great power in its effects (James 5:16)
+prayers of a righteous person has great power in its effects

-Two verses earlier we find:
+Two verses earlier we find the context of the passage:

-call for the elders of the church and have them pray over them (James 5:14)
+... call for the elders of the church and have them pray over them (James 5:14)

 Some people have a gift for praying for specific things

-We may want a certain person to pray for us because they overcame a particular problem, such as cancer.
+Most Evangelicals would agree that we may want a certain person to pray for us because they overcame a particular problem, such as cancer.
 This is true for saints in Heaven also.
 Each one has a particular life experience or gift that makes them unique, and different from the others.

 Can saints hear us?
+The Bible compares saints in Heaven to angels

-• “filled with all the fullness of God” (Eph.
+• “Filled with all the fullness of God” (Eph.
 3:19) “the fullness of Christ” (Eph.
 4:13)

-• “partakers of the divine nature” (2 Peter 1:4)
+• “Partakers of the divine nature” (2 Peter 1:4)

 • Totally free of sin (Rev. 19:8; 21:8, 27; 22:14-15)

-• “eye has not seen” (1 Cor.
-2:9) what God has prepared for us in heaven.
+• “Eye has not seen” what God has prepared for us in heaven.
+(1 Cor.
+2:9)

 • We shall “see his face” (Rev. 22:4) “face to face” (1 Cor.
 13:12),